The 3 Best Retro Check-in Formats for Every Situation

 Duration: 10-20 minutes | Goal: Encourage fun, creativity

-Idea: The purpose of this type of check-in is to create engagement and interaction between team members.
-A variety of games can be used for this purpose.
-One game format that we particularly like and does not require much preparation is the "guessing game" quiz.
+The basic idea: The purpose of this type of check-in is to create engagement and interaction between team members.
+A wide variety of games are suitable for this.
+One game format that we particularly like and doesn't require much preparation is the "Guessing Game" quiz.

-Here are the instructions for the “guessing game” as check-in.
-You can best share the steps with your team on your (online) whiteboard:
+Here are the instructions for the "Guessing Game" as a check-in.
+The best way to share the steps with your team is on your (online) whiteboard:

-1. Each team member chooses an animal and keeps it for themselves.
+1. Each team member chooses an animal and keeps it to themselves.
 (1 minute)

-2. Each team member has 2-3 minutes to write 3 facts about their animal.
+2. Then each team member has 2-3 minutes to write 3 facts about their animal.

-These facts can be obvious facts such as "has wings", or numbers that you can find out with a quick web search, such as "exists about 100,000 times in Germany".
+These can be obvious characteristics such as "has wings", or "facts, figures, data" that can be found with a quick web search, such as "there are approximately 100,000 in Germany".

 3. Now each team member presents their facts.
-After each fact, all the other team members can give ONE hint as to which animal it is.
+After each fact, all other team members can make a guess as to which animal it is.

-4. If the animal has not been guessed after all three facts, the person has won and receives a point.
+4. If the animal is still not guessed after all three facts, the person has won and receives a point.
 Otherwise, the person who guesses the animal first gets the point.

-If you like this retrospective check in, you can open it now in our team development tool Echometer – see button above.
+If you like this retro method or these questions, you can open them directly in our team development tool Echometer - see above.

-You can also play the check-in game retrospectively and add up the points over several rounds in order to regularly determine a “quiz winner” – that is really fun!
+You can also play the check-in game across retrospectives and add up the points over several rounds to determine a “winner” on a regular basis - it’s really fun!

-Note: You can adapt this check-in format and have the team guess car brands, countries, cities, fruits, etc. instead - there are no limits to your creativity.
-Or even better, get the team actively involved and have someone else choose the theme of the check-in guessing game in each retrospective.
+Note: You can adapt this check-in format as you wish and have the team guess car brands, countries, cities, fruits, etc. instead - there are no limits to your creativity.
+Or even better: actively involve the team and have someone else choose the topic of the check-in guessing game in each retrospective in turn.

 Check-in type 2: Getting to know each other better